wp-plugins/video-thumbnails/readme.txt

 = My theme isn't showing thumbnails, what's wrong? =

 The most likely problem is that your theme doesn't support post thumbnails.
 If thumbnails are supported, you should see a box titled "Featured Image" on the edit post page.
-If thumbnails aren't supported, your theme will have to be modified.
+If thumbnails aren't supported, your theme will have to be modified to support Featured Images or to support one of our custom functions.

 = Can I use the functions outside of a loop? =

-Yes, but you must pass the post ID to the function as a parameter.
+Yes, but be sure to include the post ID as a parameter.
 For example: `<?php $thumbnail = get_video_thumbnail(25); ?>`

 = My video service/embedding plugin isn't included, can you add it? =